35 Reporting and writing research

 • gives a short evaluation of the results.

-• answers the stated RQ.
+• answers the stated RQ (i.e., makes a conclusion).

 • tries to anticipate and respond to potential questions about the research.